-The term 'Mortgage Servicing' is included in the Real Estate edition of the Herold Financial Dictionary.
-Get yourself a copy now on Amazon - available as Kindle or Paperback.
+The term 'Mortgage Servicing' is included in the Banking edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Mortgage servicing refers to the organization that handles the administration of a given mortgage loan.
 When many individuals obtain a mortgage, they mistakenly believe that their lender is going to keep and service this loan until they repay it in full or alternatively sell the house.
 This is not true much of the time, if not most of the time.
 In the competitive mortgage market of today, the loans a bank makes and its rights to service them it will commonly sell or buy.
 This simply means that in many instances, individuals send their payments in to a different company than the one which actually holds their loan.